Remi-Gau/eCobidas/README.md

 ## Goals and roadmap

-**The short term goal of this project is to make the COBIDAS report easier to use: we want to create a website with a clickable checklist that automatically generates a method section at the end.**
+**The short term goal of this project is to make the COBIDAS report easier to use: we want to create a website with a clickable checklist that, at the end, automatically generates most of the method section of a f/MRI or EEG / MEEG paper.**

 By turning the checklist into a website users could more rapidly click through it and provide more of the information requested by the COBIDAS report.
 This would generate a small text file (a json file) that summarizes what option was chosen for each item of the checklist.
 This machine readable file could then be used to automatically generate part of the methods section of an article.